cinemaxym/cinemaxym/README.md

-# Hi there, I'm Maks! 👋
+# Hi there, I'm Max! 👋

 I'm a Full Stack Web Developer and Software Engineer based in London, UK.